Call for Regular Papers

 - Tool papers describing a new tool for grammatical inference.
 The tool must be publicly available and the paper has to contain several use-case studies describing the use of the tool.
 In addition, the paper should clearly describe the implemented algorithms, input parameters and syntax, and the produced output.

 Guidelines for authors

 Accepted papers will be published within the Proceedings of Machine Learning Research series (http://proceedings.mlr.press/).
 They must be submitted in pdf format through EasyChair.
-The total length of the paper should not exceed 12 pages on A4-size paper.
+The total length of the paper should not exceed 12 pages on A4-size paper (references and appendix may exceed this limit but Authors are warned that Reviewers may not read after page 12).
 The prospective authors are strongly recommended to use the JMLR style file for LaTeX (https://ctan.org/tex-archive/macros/latex/contrib/jmlr) since it will be the required format of final published version.
-The conference proceedings will be submitted for indexing to the Web of Science Database.

 Conference Chairs:Jane Chandlee, Haverford College

 Menno van Zaanen, South African Centre for Digital Language Resources